-The South Coast Science Project provides professional development for elementary teachers in Santa Barbara and Ventura counties.
-Our program works primarily with schools that serve large numbers (50-90%) underrepresented minorities, ELLs, and economically disadvantaged students.
-Due to the wide area that we serve our program is divided into three subprograms to support the needs of regional teachers and districts.
-The three professional development opportunities are Summer Institutes, SciTrek, and the 5th Grade Outreach program.
-Although teachers can participate in all or any number of the three subprograms, the programs are coherently designed to meet the goals of SCSP, CSMP, and NCLB.
+The South Coast Science Project (SCSP) provides professional development for elementary teachers in Santa Barbara and Ventura counties.
+Our program works primarily with schools that serve large numbers of underrepresented minorities, ELLs, and economically disadvantaged students.
+Due to the wide area that we serve, our program is divided into two subprograms to support the needs of regional teachers and districts.
+The professional development opportunities we provide are the Summer Institute and SciTrek.
+Although teachers can participate in one or both of the programs, they are coherently designed to meet the goals of SCSP and CSMP.